 “First rule of data: once you hand it over, you lose control of it.”

-In an open letter dated February 3rd, 2019, Mr. Greenspan apologized to his customers and clarified that law enforcement “cannot search or ‘dig through’ FTDNA profiles any more than an ordinary user can.”
+In an open letter dated February 3rd, 2019 (link since removed), Mr. Greenspan apologized to his customers and clarified that law enforcement “cannot search or ‘dig through’ FTDNA profiles any more than an ordinary user can.”
 The key words being, of course, “ordinary user”.

 On the one hand, this is a story of the FBI using consumer DNA to solve crimes.
 But it’s also the story of the CEO of a multimillion-dollar company with millions of people’s genetic information on tap knowingly subverting the idea of informed consent.
 In Greenspan’s own words, “I have been a CEO for a long time.
 I have made decisions on my own for a long time.
 In this case, it was easy.
 We were talking about horrendous crimes.
 So I made the decision.”